Bring a Voices’ Speaker to Your Event

 David Swanson — Virginia – David has authored several books about war and peace, most recently “War Is a Lie,” and is the founder of the “Afterdowningstreet.org” website.
 David participated a Spring 2011 delegation to Afghanistan.

 Brian Terrell —Maloy, Iowa— Brian is a co-coordinator of Voices for Creative Nonviolence.
 He lives and works at Strangers and Guests Catholic Worker Farm in Maloy, Iowa, where he helps tend a large garden and small herd of goats and chickens.
 From this little farm, Brian travels around Iowa and beyond, speaking and acting with communities that are working for justice and peace.
-His travels include participation in delegations to Palestine, Iraq, Bahrain and Afghanistan and he has been invited to speak in many European venues.
-In recent years, Brian has been active in resistance to remote controlled murders by drones with friends in Nevada, New York and Missouri and on May 24, 2013, he was released from a six month federal prison sentence for participating in a peaceable assembly in protest of drones at Whiteman Air Force Base in Missouri.
+His travels include participation in delegations to Palestine, Iraq, Bahrain, Korea, and Afghanistan and he has been invited to speak in many European venues.
+In recent years, Brian has been active in resistance to remote controlled murders by drones with friends in Nevada, New York and Missouri and in May 2013, he was released from a six-month federal prison sentence for participating in a peaceable assembly in protest of drones at Whiteman Air Force Base in Missouri.

 John Volkening — Chicago, Illinois — John is active with the Wellington Avenue United Church of Christ; he has led several Christian Peacemaker Team delegations to Columbia and has participated in numerous Voices for Creative Nonviolence projects.
 John participated in the Spring 2011 delegation to Afghanistan to join the Afghan Youth Peace Volunteers in their campaign Live Without Wars.